← All varieties

 Duchesse D'Angoulême

-Duchesse d'Angoulême is a French pear of natural origin, grown from a wilding.
-Downing describes it as a natural seedling found in a forest hedge near Angers; Hedrick specifies the original tree was a wilding growing in a garden near Angers, Maine-et-Loire, France.
-About 1808, M. Audusson, a nurseryman at Angers, appreciating the beauty and excellent quality of the pear, obtained the right to propagate it.
-In 1812 he began selling trees of the variety under the name "Poire des Eparonnais."
-In 1820, M. Audusson sent a basket of the fruit to the Duchesse d'Angoulême with a request for permission to name the pear in her honor, a request which was granted.
-At the exhibition of the Massachusetts Horticultural Society held in 1830, Samuel G. Perkins showed a specimen which measured eleven and three-tenths inches; it was the only one that grew on the tree, and was considered to be the first fruit of this variety produced in America.
+At the exhibition of the Massachusetts Horticultural Society in 1830, Samuel G. Perkins showed a specimen which measured eleven and three-tenths inches; it was the only fruit on the tree and was considered to be the first fruit of this variety produced in America.
 The American Pomological Society added Duchesse d'Angoulême to its catalog-list of fruits in 1862.
-In America the variety is more popular in New York than in any other part of the country, and while less planted than formerly, is still regarded as a standard late autumn variety and is particularly desirable for the pear-fancier.
+The Pomological Magazine (vol. ii, pl.
+76, ca. 1832) described it as "the very finest" of late autumn pears.
+The variety has been "more popular in New York than in any other part of America, and while less planted than formerly, is still regarded as a standard late autumn variety" (Hedrick).

 Tree